 Graduate Teaching Assistantships (9-month and 12-month)

-Graduate students on nine-month assistantships will be assigned to teach, assist, or carry out other teaching and service work for 20 hours per week during the Fall and Spring semesters.
+Graduate students on nine-month assistantships will be assigned to teach, assist, or carry out other teaching and service work for approximately 20 hours per week during the Fall and Spring semesters.
 Stipends and work assignment are not provided during the summer session.

 Graduate students on twelve-month assistantships may be assigned to teach, assist, or carry out other teaching and service work for 10 to 20 hours per week during the Fall and Spring semesters.
 During summers, they will be required to enroll in 3 to 6 graduate course credits in order to continue to receive their stipends.
 However, no work assignment will be given so that a student may focus the rest of his or her available time on research and thesis preparation or writing.